It's almost impossible to replicate the complex flavours of Chef Susur Lee's Singaporean Style Slaw, but my version is pretty tasty!

-I’ve been wanting to recreate Chef Susur Lee’s signature dish, the Singaporean Style Slaw, since I first tried it in his restaurant.
-This was a few years ago, when I went to Lee restaurant with my mom and Mandy for Summerlicious.
-The three of us fell in love with the dish, with all of its varying textures and flavours (thanks to more than 19 ingredients!).
+I've been wanting to recreate Chef Susur Lee's signature dish, the Singaporean Style Slaw, since I first tried it in his restaurant.
+This dish is so much fun to eat, and every bite is different thank to all of its varying textures and flavours.

-So this year we thought it would be a fun dish to make to celebrate the Lunar New Year, or Chinese New Year as most people know it by.
-Especially since the dish is actually based on a dish called Lo Hei, which is traditionally served especially for this occasion.
+So this year I thought it would be a fun dish to make to celebrate the Lunar New Year, or Chinese New Year as most people know it by.
+Especially since this slaw recipe is actually based on a dish called Lo Hei, which is traditionally served especially for this occasion.

 The version that we came up with is adapted from the Singaporean Style Slaw recipe (because that's the only version we've actually eaten), but with some elements from the classic Lo Hei dish.
 We made sure to include raw fish, because that is one of the most important traditional ingredients.
 We also included Chinese 5-spice powder and pomelo (an Asian grapefruit).